Kurdistan Communities Union: Other trials

 As of July 2012, at least 13 trials have resulted in verdicts.
 One of them referred to 31 trade unionists of the Confederation of Public Workers' Unions (KESK).
-Most of them belonged to the teachers' union Eğitim-Sen. They had been detained in and around Izmir in May 2010, but released pending trial.
-On 28 November 2011, Izmir Heavy Penal Court passed its verdict and sentenced 25 defendants to 6 years, 3 months' imprisonment.
+Most of them belonged to the teachers' union Eğitim-Sen. They had been detained in and around İzmir in May 2010, but released pending trial.
+On 28 November 2011, İzmir Heavy Penal Court passed its verdict and sentenced 25 defendants to 6 years, 3 months' imprisonment.
 Five defendants were acquitted.
 A minor KCK trial was held in Ağrı, 18 people were arrested on the 18 February 2010 and subsequently tried and 11 of them were sentenced on the 14 June 2011.
 Hamit Duman was sentenced to 16 years, and 3 people to 13 years imprisonment.
-3 people (amongst them Yusuf Yilmaz, former Mayor of Patnos) were sentenced to 6 years and 3 months and 2 BDP party chairs were sentenced to 7 years 6 months.
+3 people (amongst them Yusuf Yilmaz, former mayor of Patnos) were sentenced to 6 years and 3 months and 2 BDP party chairs were sentenced to 7 years 6 months.
 All of them were charged with being a "member of an illegal organization".
 2 people were sentenced to 10 months for "making "propaganda for an illegal organization".
 Until July 2012, 155 defendants had been convicted to sentences varying between 1 year, 6 months' and life imprisonment.
 In some cases the Court of Cassation has upheld verdict of the lower courts.
 The 9th Penal Chamber of the Court of Cassation stated in its verdict that the KCK is acting with the aim of turning the PKK terrorist organization into a separate state structure.
 The verdict stated that the KCK is regarded as the political branch of the PKK.